-By selecting G7/CKO as a clock output, CKI and G7/CKO can be connected to create a crystal controlled oscillator.
-Table 1 shows the component values required for various standard crystal values.
+By selecting the crystal oscillator option, the G7/CKO pin is connected as a clock output, CKI and G7/CKO can be connected to make a crystal controlled oscillator.
+Table 1 shows the clock frequency for different component values.
+See Figure 5 for the connections.

-R/C OSCILLATOR (COP820CJ)
+R/C OSCILLATOR